Azure-Samples/blockchain/blockchain-development-kit/connect/sms/outbound/README.md

 Click the text box and then select “Subject” which contains the name of the message type being delivered.

-In the Case message on the right, enter the value of ContractMessage.
+In the Case message on the right, enter the value of ContractFunctionInvocation.

 Click the “…” in the upper right of the case and select Rename.

-Rename the case to ContractMessage.
+Rename the case to ContractFunctionInvocation.

 Add the action “Data Operations – Parse Json” to the case.